Santa Maria in Porto Basilica: History

-In the first half of the 15th century, the Canons Regular of Santa Maria in Porto decided to built a new monastery next to their church of Santa Maria in Porto Fuori, but the Republic of Venice forced them to build it instead inside the city walls.
+In the first half of the 15th century, the Canons Regular of Santa Maria in Porto decided to build a new monastery next to their church of Santa Maria in Porto Fuori, but the Republic of Venice forced them to build it instead inside the city walls.
 They acquired a site by the Porta Nuova, in the southern half of the walled city, and demolished the houses on the site on 5 August 1496.

 The construction of the new monastery took thirty years and was only completed in 1509, though the canons moved in in 1503.
 They hosted pope Julius II in the new buildings in 1511 when he was travelling through Romagna - the same year he commissioned Bernardino Tavella to design the canons a new monastery church, but its construction only began in 1553.
 The roof of the central nave was completed in 1561, but the consecration of the whole church by only occurred on 8 October 1606 - it was presided over by Pietro Aldobrandini, camerlengo and archbishop of Ravenna.